jacob-grahn/jiber/packages/jiber-client/README.md

 }
 ```

-Once you have your options worked out you'll want to create a store, and then create as many rooms
+Once you have your options worked out you'll want to create a store, and then create as many docs
 as you need.

 ```
 // jiber-client's one and only method const store = jiber.createStore(clientSettings)

-// get your global state, which contains all rooms store.getState() store.subscribe((state, action) => /* do something */)
+// get your global state, which contains all docs store.getState() store.subscribe((state, action) => /* do something */)

-// join 'room1' to do some serious buisiness const room = store.createRoom('room1') // join a room that other players can also join
+// join 'doc1' to do some serious business const doc = store.open('doc1') // open a doc

-// get the room's state
+// get the doc's state
-room.getState() // optimistic, lower latency
+doc.getState() // optimistic, lower latency
-room.getConfirmedState() // confirmed, higher latency
+doc.getConfirmedState() // confirmed, higher latency
-room.subscribe((roomState, action)) => /* do something */)
+doc.subscribe((state, action)) => /* do something */)

-// change the room's state
+// change the doc's state
-room.dispatch({type: 'HELLO'}) // this is sent to your reducer in clientSettings.reducer room.sayHello() // the same as the line above, thanks to clientSettings.actionCreators
+doc.dispatch({type: 'HELLO'}) // this is sent to your reducer in clientSettings.reducer doc.sayHello() // the same as the line above, thanks to clientSettings.actionCreators
 ```

 See Jiber's Docs at [docs.jiber.io](http://docs.jiber.io)